mlamarques/mlamarques/README.md

 # Hi there 👋

-🔭 I’m currently in the AfyaLabs training
+🔭 I’m currently looking for entry-level positions